Microblading Gone Wrong: What's Good to Know?

 Saline removal has turned out to be quite successful in removing unwanted PMU pigments.
 It implies having a saline solution injected into the treated area over the unwanted strokes.

-In order to avoid the hassle of fixing a microblading gone wrong, do your best to prevent it from happening it in the first place.
+In order to avoid the hassle of fixing an eyebrow microblading gone wrong, do your best to prevent it from happening it in the first place.
 The best way to do this?
 Research.

 The choice artist is the most important factor that will make or break the final look.